morsdyce/mimic/design_document.md

 ## Add Mock Rule

-A user should be able to add an XHR request which bdsm will override.
+A user should be able to add an XHR request which mimic will override.
 Initially the following parameters will be provided:

 1. URL